 Variables to Consider Before Investing in Vacation Rentals

-Short-term vacation rentals have created their own unique asset class in the world of investments and are a great way to add a little flair to your investment portfolio.
+Short-term vacation rentals have created their own unique asset class in the world of real estate investing and are a great way to add a little flair to your investment portfolio.
 If you’re looking for something other than your typical stocks, bonds, mutual funds, and derivatives, then perhaps investing in a vacation rental is the right move for you.

 Acquisition Cost & Property Income

 An increased acquisition cost for a vacation rental does not equal more revenue.
-Like bonds, the price of vacation rentals may fluctuate, but the income rate tends to remain the same.
+Like bonds, the price of investment properties may fluctuate, but the income rate tends to remain the same.
 In other words, buying a vacation property at an elevated cost doesn’t mean you’ll make more money than the previous owner.
 The up-and-down housing market does apply here.

 Now, making updates to a short-term rental property is a different story.
-Depending on the quality and level of upgrades completed, you can increase the nightly rate to cover the costs and increase your revenue stream.
+Depending on the quality and level of upgrades completed, you can increase the nightly rate to cover the costs and increase your cash flow, especially in peak seasons.

 Factors for Property Performance